Naviid24/pp2-carfun-quiz/README.md

 - As a user, I want to see which question I am on.
 - As a user, I want to see the questions and the options I get with it.
 - As a user, I want to see if the answer I have chosen is right or wrong before moving on to the next question.
+- As a user, I want to se how much time I have to answer the question.
 - As a user, I want to see my final score.
 - As a user I want to have a chance to do the quiz again.